 The increased tension provides a strong peak contraction at the top of every rep. You’ll really feel those muscles working.
 Want to take it up another notch?
 Add in a pause at the top.
 (Ooh, it burns!)

 What are the Limits of Resistance Bands?

 Like anything, there are always some limitations.
 For instance, resistance bands don’t necessarily challenge your muscles through a full range of motion.

-Lifting weights consists of a raising portion (the concentric) and a lowering portion (the eccentric).
+Lifting weights consist of a raising portion (the concentric) and a lowering portion (the eccentric).
 The eccentric phase of a lift is the part where you are lowering the weight back down, and it’s beneficial for both muscle growth and improving muscle control.

 They feel lighter on your muscles as the bands themselves get shorter.
 As we discussed above, that may be great from an injury prevention standpoint.
-But since eccentric muscle actions are where we elicit the most muscle damage in training, using bands alone might limit the amount muscle you can build.
+But since eccentric muscle actions are where we elicit the most muscle damage in training, using bands alone might limit the amount of muscle you can build.

 Bands can also make measuring your resistance a little tricky.
 Part of adding muscle is creating a challenge for your muscles.
 That’s why bands work — they add resistance.
 At some point, however, your body will adapt to resistance.
 This is why you might stop seeing results.
-Your body adapts, and you need to keep creating a new challenge in order to fight off plateau.
+Your body adapts, and you need to keep creating a new challenge in order to fight off the plateau.